 - Always wash and rinse hands before handling lenses.
 Do not get cosmetics, lotions, soaps, creams, deodorants, or sprays in the eyes or on the lenses.
 It is best to put on lenses before putting on makeup.
-Water-based cosmetics are less likely to damage lenses than oil-based products. - Be sure that before leaving the eye care practitioner's office, the patient is able to remove lenses promptly or have someone else available to remove them. - Be certain that the fingers or hands are free of foreign materials before touching lenses, as microscopic scratches of the lenses may occur, causing distorted vision and/or injury to the eye. - · Always handle lenses carefully and avoid dropping them. - Do not touch the lens with fingernails. - Carefully follow the handling, insertion, removal, cleaning, disinfecting, storing and wearing instructions in the Patient Information Booklet for the Bausch + Lomb PureVision®2 (balafilcon A) Visibility Tinted Contact Lens and those prescribed by the eye care practitioner: - Never use tweezers or other tools to remove lenses from the lens container unless specifically indicated for that use.
-Pour the lens into the hand. - For THERAPEUTIC USE, in some circumstances only the eye care practitioner will insert and remove lenses and if so, patients should be instructed NOT to handle lenses themselves.
+Water-based cosmetics are less likely to damage lenses than oil-based products. - Be sure that before leaving the eye care practitioner's office, the patient is able to remove lenses promptly or have someone else available to remove them - Be certain that the fingers or hands are free of foreign materials before touching lenses, as microscopic scratches of the lenses may occur, causing distorted vision and/or injury to the eye - Always handle lenses carefully and avoid dropping them - Do not touch the lens with fingernails

+- Carefully follow the handling, insertion, removal, cleaning, disinfecting, storing and wearing instructions in the Patient Information Booklet for the Bausch + Lomb Pure Vision®2 For Presbyopia (balafilcon A) Visibility Tinted Contact Lens and those prescribed by the eye care practitioner. - Never use tweezers or other tools to remove lenses from the lens container unless specifically indicated for that use.
+Pour the lens into the hand.